 Heat the oil and add the ginger juliennes and fry for 1 minute on medium-high heat.
 You’re going to be cooking on medium-high the whole time.

-2 tbsp Canola Oil, 1 inch Ginger
+2 tbsp Oil, 1 inch Ginger

 Add the the Okra and the whole green chilies, and fry for about 10 minutes stirring frequently about every minute or more frequently.